waqaskanju/School-Management-System/README.md

 > This project is implemented in Govt Higher Secondary School Chitor Swat KPK.
 It this projects Students can be registerd,
 > Exam Marks can be added
-> Transcript of exam can be printed.
+> Transcript of exam (Detail Marks sheet - DMC) can be printed.
->  Attandence sheet and ROll No slip can be produced.
+>  Attandence sheet and Roll No slip can be produced.
+> Time Table of classes and vacant can be generated

 ## Built With